JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 * Set a custom name for the generated `.kotlin_module` file.

 ### `-no-jdk`
-* Exclude the Java runtime from the classpath.
+* Don't automatically include the Java runtime into the classpath.

 ### `-no-reflect`
-* Exclude `kotlin-reflect.jar` from the classpath.
+* Don't automatically include the Kotlin reflection (`kotlin-reflect.jar`) into the classpath.

 ### `-no-stdlib`
+* Don't automatically include the Kotlin/JVM stdlib (`kotlin-stdlib.jar`) and Kotlin reflection (`kotlin-reflect.jar`)
-* Exclude both `kotlin-stdlib.jar` and `kotlin-reflect.jar` from the classpath.
+ into the classpath.

 ### `-script`
 * Evaluate a Kotlin script file.
 When called with this option, the compiler executes the first Kotlin script (`*.kts`)